Fayetteville Policies and Procedures 214.1

 - Timeframe for Reporting

-Alleged discrimination (including discriminatory harassment) conduct must be reported by the individual subjected to the discriminatory action within 90 working days of its occurrence or in the event of termination of employment an individual has 10 working days to report.
-However, under compelling circumstances, a delayed report of discrimination or discriminatory harassment may be investigated by the university.
+Alleged discrimination (including discriminatory harassment) must be reported by the individual subjected to the discriminatory action within 90 working days of its occurrence or, in the event of termination of employment, an individual has 10 working days to report.
+However, under compelling circumstances, a delayed report of discrimination or discriminatory harassment may be investigated by the University.

 OEOC investigators request confidentiality from all parties and witnesses involved in an investigation.
 During the course of an investigation, it will be necessary for OEOC to provide details to people with a legitimate need to know.
 This may include: (i) information provided to respondents to allow them to fully respond to the allegations; (ii) information provided to witnesses or other people with whom investigators communicate in order to obtain or verify information; (iii) where appropriate, information is shared with management during the course of an investigation to allow any necessary actions to be taken prior to the conclusion of the investigation.
 In addition, the identity of investigation participants and the details of the investigation may become known for reasons outside the control of the investigator.

-Investigation records will be maintained by OEOC, including for statistical purposes and to document that the university has responded to complaints.
+Investigation records will be maintained by OEOC, including for statistical purposes and to document that the University has responded to complaints.
 Investigation determinations and records of administrative actions taken in response will be kept in employee personnel files if a complaint is substantiated.
-Further, such a record may be retained in personnel records where a finding of a violation of the university’s Discrimination (Including Discriminatory Harassment) Policy was not sustained but here administrative action was determined to be appropriate.
+Further, such a record may be retained in personnel records where a finding of a violation of this policy was not sustained but where administrative action was determined to be appropriate.